Providing educational choice in Memphis

 Children's Scholarship Fund Network

 MOST is part of the Children’s Scholarship Fund (CSF) national network of scholarship-granting organizations.
-CSF and its partner programs are committed to empowering families in need with the ability to choose the schools that best meet their children’s needs, regardless of their ZIP codes or ability to pay.
+CSF and its partner programs are committed to empowering families in need with the ability to choose the K–8 schools that best meet their children’s needs, regardless of their ability to pay or where they live.
+For more information, please visit scholarshipfund.org.